Skip to Main Content

 Nurse practitioners

-Register now: Informational webinar series for U.S. health-care professionals
+Register now: Information for U.S. health care professionals

-U.S. trained and certified health-care professionals interested in working in British Columbia, Canada are invited to participate in profession-specific webinars hosted by Team BC and health system partners as follows:
+U.S. trained and certified health care professionals interested in British Columbia, Canada are invited to webinars and access resources created by Team BC and health system partners.

 Informational webinar series